Complete Guide to the H1B to Green Card Process

 You can learn more about these options by visiting the USCIS website.

-H1B to Green Card Processing Times in 2021
+H1B to Green Card Processing Times

 - The PERM certification can take anywhere between 6 and 18 months.